12 Technology Stocks Moving In Wednesday's After-Market Session

 Gainers

-Qualcomm (NASDAQ:QCOM) stock rose 7.0% to $138.0.
-Trading volume for this security closed at 1.3 million, accounting for 16.86% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $155.2 billion.
-The company's, Q4 earnings came out today.
+ON Semiconductor (NASDAQ:ON) stock moved upwards by 1.64% to $28.39.
+At the close, ON Semiconductor's trading volume reached 368.3K shares.
+This is 5.46% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $11.6 billion.

 Losers

-GDS Holdings (NASDAQ:GDS) stock decreased by 5.58% to $87.54.
-At the close, GDS Holdings's trading volume reached 88.1K shares.
-This is 8.19% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $13.3 billion.
+Mogo (NASDAQ:MOGO) shares declined by 2.57% to $1.9.
+Mogo's trading volume hit 3.6K shares by close, accounting for 0.24% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $53.9 million.

 Posted-In: After-Hours Center Movers Tech